gianlucaromeo/scripts/express_setup.md

 ## Setup node.js and Express
-Configuration for setting up a backend for the [Full Stack Open](https://fullstackopen.com/en/) course.
+Configuration for setting up a node.js & express backend, with some common packages.
 <br/>

 ### Setup project